-So there’s multiple lights at the end of the tunnel.
+So there are multiple lights at the end of the tunnel.
 While there’s still work to do, the prognosis for the recovery of our physical health here in North America looks good.
 But what remains to be seen is the effect this disease has on our financial and economic health.
-Larger centers like New York, Los Angeles and Toronto are in no hurry to re-open, and many businesses…especially small businesses…are suffering to the point where re-opening at all is beginning to look questionable.
+Larger centers like New York, Los Angeles, and Toronto are in no hurry to re-open, and many businesses…especially small businesses…are suffering to the point where re-opening at all is beginning to look questionable.

-1. Here’s the U.S. Chamber of Commerce page explaining the expansion of the Economic Injury Disaster Loan Program, to companies with 500 or less employees: https://www.uschamber.com/report/guide-sbas-economic-injury-disaster-loans
+1. Here’s the U.S. Chamber of Commerce page explaining the expansion of the Economic Injury Disaster Loan Program, to companies with 500 or fewer employees: https://www.uschamber.com/report/guide-sbas-economic-injury-disaster-loans

 2. Here’s the SBDC website, with among other things, a Pandemic Loans Comparison guide, and a business resiliency plan template: https://americassbdc.org/coronavirus-information/